alexanderchen750/antlr-to-guidance/ReadMe.md

 `python3 gen_antlr_to_guidance.py path/to/grammar.g4`

-This should generate grammar-to-guidance.py folder
+This should generate grammar-to-guidance.py file

 Once generate, make sure to do the following:
 In the first function in the generated file, which is start rule, remove + EOF()